zen37/data_engineering/schema.md

 So, while the table structure might look similar, the design philosophy, optimization, and use cases are what differentiate a **snowflake schema** from a **relational schema**.

+## Dimension Table Types

+There are several types of dimension tables in data warehousing, each serving specific purposes.
+The most common types are:

+1. **Conformed Dimension**: Shared across multiple fact tables or data marts in a data warehouse, ensuring consistency in reporting.

+2. **Role-Playing Dimension**: A dimension table used multiple times in the same fact table for different purposes (e.g., Date dimension used as Order Date, Ship Date, etc.).

+3. **Slowly Changing Dimension (SCD)**: Deals with changes over time.
+Common types of SCD include:
+   - **SCD Type 1**: Overwrites old data with new data.
+   - **SCD Type 2**: Tracks historical data by creating a new row with versioning.
+   - **SCD Type 3**: Maintains limited historical data by adding new columns.

+4. **Junk Dimension**: Combines low-cardinality attributes (like flags, yes/no indicators) into a single dimension table to reduce the number of dimension tables.

+5. **Degenerate Dimension**: A dimension key in the fact table that does not have a separate dimension table (e.g., an invoice number or order number).

+6. **Inferred Dimension**: Temporary or placeholder dimension records created when a fact record arrives before the corresponding dimension data.

+7. **Outrigger Dimension**: A secondary dimension that is linked to another dimension rather than directly to the fact table.

+Each type is used based on specific data modeling needs and scenarios in a data warehouse.

 ### OLTP (Online Transaction Processing):